 Entering his age 30 season in 2019, there are few things left for J.J.
 Watt to accomplish in professional football.

 Five times he’s earned First-Team All-Pro and Pro Bowl honors with some of the greatest single seasons in NFL history.
 Four times he’s finished with more than 16.0 sacks in a season, which ties Hall of Famer Reggie White for the most such seasons all-time.
-Watt will likely surpass 100 career sacks in 2019, which is incredible considering his stats include nearly two full years that he missed in 2016 and 2017 amidst two back surgeries, plus another surgery to fix a fracture in his left leg.
+Watt has accumulated 96 sacks as of the end of 2019, which is incredible considering his stats include nearly two full years that he missed in 2016 and 2017 amidst two back surgeries, plus another surgery to fix a fracture in his left leg.

-Watt returned to form in 2018, leading the league with seven forced fumbles, and he shows no signs of slowing down in the latter part of his career.
+Watt returned to form in 2018, leading the league with seven forced fumbles, and he’s shown no signs of slowing down in the latter part of his career.

 The one thing eluding Watt, however, is postseason success.
-In six career playoff games with the Houston Texans, Watt’s only managed 5.0 sacks and two wins, and he hasn’t reached the AFC Divisional Round since his second year in the league.
+In eight career playoff games with the Houston Texans, Watt’s only managed 6.0 sacks and three wins, and he has yet to make it past the AFC Divisional round.

 Behind a potent offense led by quarterback Deshaun Watson and wide receiver DeAndre Hopkins, the Texans are aiming to reach the franchise’s first AFC Championship Game and Super Bowl before their Hall-of-Fame defender hangs up the pads.

 All those sacks and quarterback hurries earned Watt a six-year contract extension worth $100 million in 2014.
 At the time, it made Watt the second-highest paid defender in NFL history.
 The deal included $51.9 million in guaranteed moola, a $10 million signing bonus, and an average salary north of $16 million.
 Watt’s deal was later extended through the 2021 season to help the Texans with salary cap space.